MagicMoor is an innovative boat tool that enables easy and safe raft-up, mooring or docking of boats without the need for fenders or lines

 The innovative and flexible rotating arms also allow it to be used on cleats that are fixed at any angles on the boat or on the jetty or marina dock.

-Because it’s not always easy to change the way boaters are used to doing things for so many years – even if it is an innovative product that solves a common problem – MagicTech Marine offers a 30 day money-back guarantee to prove the value of their MagicMoor product.
+Because it’s not always easy to change the way boaters are used to doing things for so many years – even if it is an innovative product that solves a common problem – MagicTech Marine offers a 30 day money-back guarantee to prove the value of their MagicMoor product ordered direct from the manufacturer.

 Disclosure: This site may contain links that are affiliated with companies where we receive compensation.
 Also, as an Amazon Associate we earn from qualifying purchases.
 Full disclosure policy.